2012 Hungarian presidential election: Candidates

-The Hungarian Socialist Party (MSZP), Politics Can Be Different (LMP) and the Democratic Coalition (DK) agreed about the opposition parties' guarantees for having a meaningful say in the presidential election.
-The Socialist Party also submitted a bill to mandate a four-fifths majority in order to elect a new head of state instead of the current two-thirds majority so as to stymie Fidesz-KDNP's ability to unilaterally elect a new president without the opposition.
+The Hungarian Socialist Party, Politics Can Be Different and the Democratic Coalition agreed about the opposition parties' guarantees for having a meaningful say in the presidential election.
+The Socialist Party also submitted a bill to mandate a four-fifths majority in order to elect a new head of state instead of the current two-thirds majority so as to stymie Fidesz–KDNP's ability to unilaterally elect a new president without the opposition.

 Jobbik nominated MEP Krisztina Morvai and former Minister of Defence Lajos Für as the party's candidates to the presidential position on 4 April.
 However, Für later announced that he would not accept the nomination.

 Fidesz announced that will nominate MEP and Former Speaker of the House János Áder. Áder was criticised for his close relationship with Prime Minister Viktor Orbán on the grounds that he would not serve as a check on the power of the Prime Minister.